Abby was like a wildfire, consuming everything in her path.

 “Any cash?”
 Someone in the crowd asked.

 “You know it,” I confirmed.
-“Little over six grand was recovered from the surrounding cabins as well as guns and ammo, which we will make available to you in the range.”
+“A little over six grand was recovered from the surrounding cabins as well as guns and ammo, which we will make available to you in the range.”

 Fuck yeah’s and high fives went around the lounge.